 SmartBear TestLeft is an automated test framework for creating and running functional and UI tests for Windows desktop and Web applications.
 You can create tests in C#, Visual Basic .NET or in any other .NET language, and run them from CI systems like Jenkins, from Visual Studio Test Explorer, or in any other way.

-TestLeft is built on the TestComplete engine and supports a vast majority of the applications and technologies supported by TestComplete.
+TestLeft is built on the TestComplete engine (both of them have a similar object recognition engine) and it supports most applications and technologies supported by TestComplete.

 Creating a Test

 You create TestLeft tests in Microsoft Visual Studio 2013–2019.
 Your TestLeft project must target .NET Framework version 4.5. or later.

 You explore objects, methods, and properties with the TestLeft UI Spy tool.
 It comes as a panel that the TestLeft installer adds to Visual Studio and as a standalone application.

 TestLeft UI Spy shows the applications running on the computer, the object hierarchy of these applications and object properties and methods.

 You can select an object on screen to view its properties and methods.
 To select the object that is currently under the mouse cursor, use the Pick Object tool.
 To select an object while moving the mouse cursor in the application, use the Point and Fix tool.